NiranjanHebli/DFA-Implemention/README (1).md

 Another thing is for certain that each State will have a transition with each symbol present in Sigma and this transition will be only once from one State to another.

-Coming to the implementation of code,the DFA is represented with a Data Structure called called as StateNode which has all the properties of the given state i.e whether it is an accepting state or not,which transitions are possible on the given symbol from Sigma.
+Coming to the implementation of code,the DFA is represented with a Data Structure called called as StateNode which has all the properties of the given state i.e whether it is an accepting state or not and which transitions are possible on the given symbol from Sigma.

 The reference of the Transitions possible and the character symbols are stored in HashTable to increase the access time.

 ## Run Locally